Panda Temple project is a natural gas fired combined-cycle power plant located in the city of Temple, Texas, US.

-Temple Generating Station will be located in the Synergy Industrial Park.
+The Temple power plant will spread across 250 acres in the Synergy Industrial Park.
 The engineering and design work of the plant began in February 2012.
-Construction work was started in July 2012 and the commercial operation of the power plant is scheduled to commence by the end of 2014.
+Construction work was started in July 2012 and the commercial operation of the power plant began in September 2014.

 A consortium of Siemens and Bechtel constructed the power plant under a $300m turnkey contract.
-The power generated by the plant will fulfill the power needs of nearly 750,000 homes in central and north Texas.
+The power generated by the plant fulfills the power needs of approximately 750,000 homes in central and north Texas.

 The plant is expected to benefit the state’s future energy requirements and generate approximately $1.6bn in state revenue during construction and in the first ten years of operation.

 The project employed between 400 and 500 workers during construction.

-The Panda Temple power plant will have equipment supplied by Siemens, including two SGT6-5000F gas turbines, one SST6-5000 steam turbine, two SGen6-1000A generators, one SGen6-2000H generator and the SPPA-T3000 instrumentation and control system.
+The Panda Temple power plant is fitted with equipment supplied by Siemens, including two SGT6-5000F gas turbines, one SST6-5000 steam turbine, two SGen6-1000A generators, one SGen6-2000H generator and the SPPA-T3000 instrumentation and control system.

 The SGT6-5000F is a four-stage gas turbine with power capacity of 208MW.
 The SST6-5000 steam engine, with a capacity up to 500MW, includes a combined high-pressure / intermediate-pressure cylinder and at least one double flow-low-pressure cylinder.
 The Shaping Power feature of the gas turbines enables the plant to generate higher yield during hotter days.

-SGen6-1000A is a hydrogen-cooled generator with efficiency up to 99%.
+The SGen6-1000A is a hydrogen-cooled generator with up to 99% efficiency.
 Two Benson heavy duct-fired heat recovery steam generators will also be part of the plant equipment.
 The SPPA-T3000 (Siemens Power and Process Automation T3000) undertakes various power plant automation tasks, such as turbine control, boiler control and protection, balance of plant (BOP) and integration of third party systems.

 The Panda plant is based on Siemens’ combined cycle Flex-Plant-30 technology.
 It provides the turbines with fast start capability.
 The plant can start generation within ten minutes from start-up, and full base-load power production can begin in less than an hour.